raynux/nborg/README.md

 ## Setup and Run

-requires nodejs v4 or later, and an Face API key for the [Oxford Project](https://www.projectoxford.ai/face)
+requires nodejs v4 or later, and a Face API key for the [Oxford Project](https://www.projectoxford.ai/face)

 ```shell
 npm install -g gulp